reinout/tools/shell/README.rst

 itself.
 This ``drm`` command cleans up the cases where you didn't use ``--rm``.

+The second command removes intermediary dangling images.

 Source code::

     #!/bin/bash

     docker rm $(docker ps -aq)
+    echo "If there is nothing to remove, the next command will raise an error.
+That's OK." docker rmi $(docker images --quiet --filter "dangling=true")